-We call our group “Original Gospel” or “Makuya.”
-The term “makuya” is a Japanese word for a tent, or the holy tabernacle in the biblical sense—that is, “the tabernacle of meeting” (NKJV, Exodus 29:42) where God met with man.
+We call our group “Makuya.”
+The term “makuya” is a Japanese word for a tent, or the holy tabernacle in the biblical sense.
+There is a description in the Old Testament: “the tabernacle of meeting…, where I (the LORD) will meet you to speak with you” (Exodus 29:42, NKJV).

 A true spiritual devotion is not to worship God outwardly or to pay homage to a church, but to have God dwell within our innermost heart as a holy sanctuary.Read more